mojahid/Mapping-Deprived-Areas-Using-Deep-Neural-Networks/2.Data_Processing/README.md

 # The data
 All data was collected with joint efforts led by [Idea Maps Network](https://ideamapsnetwork.org/lagos-aos/).
-IdeaMaps network mapped 100x100 m2 areas to against the following three labels (across multiple major cities in Africa):
+IdeaMaps network mapped 100x100 m2 areas to the following three labels (across multiple major cities in Africa):
 1- Built-up areas with label 0
 2- Deprived area with label 1
 3 - Non-built-up area with label 2